marinasundstrom/YourBrand/docs/design/multi-tenancy.md

 ### Authentication

-The "tenant_id" claim is included with the auth token (JWT), and extracted by TenantService on behalf or the current service.
+The "tenant_id" claim is included with the auth token (JWT), and extracted by TenantContext on behalf or the current service.